 c.
 Growing our team at the High Commission to support the increased priority of economic development in our work here in Ghana.
 Looking at, for example, how we can use responsible capital in the City of London to invest here in Ghana.

 d.
 Using development finance, through AgDevCo, to supported development of a 10,000 hectare irrigation farm and processing hub in Babator, Brong-Ahafo that could create 3000 new jobs.

 I won’t list everything here – we have a party to crack on with.
-In essence we are focussed on partnership: with the British Council supporting SMEs; with the Bank of England and Band of Ghana on financial services.
+In essence we are focused on partnership: with the British Council supporting SMEs; with the Bank of England and Band of Ghana on financial services.
 With Takoradi and Aberdeen’s oil and gas industries.
-In defence too.
+In defense too.

 This agenda is one that is built, most importantly of all, on common values.